-So how do you choose which guitar or bass is right for you?
+So how do you choose which guitar is right for you?
 Well, let me tell you a little anecdote that might bring some clarity.
 I used to own all kinds of expensive instruments.
 Still do have a few.
 Believe me, there are few things in life more beautiful than an American-made Fender guitar, except maybe a vintage American Fender guitar.

 Then one day I saw this jazz guitarist performing with a cheap guitar and old combo amp.
 He sounded amazing, and his whole rig probably could have been replaced for well under a grand.
 I was impressed, not only by his playing but by his apparent irreverence towards expensive equipment.
 It changed my whole attitude towards gear.

 The moral of the story?
 When it comes to your playing, the archer matters more than the arrow.
 If you can afford and want an American-made Fender by all means go for it.
 But if you can’t, or just don’t feel like spending more on an instrument, don’t sweat it.
 That’s why we’re lucky to have brands like Squier around.
 You can still end up with a great guitar, even on a budget.